About Topical/Thematic Stamp Collecting

 Catalogues and magazines

 You might like to investigate whether there's a special-interest group devoted to your particular stamp theme(s); there are a number in the UK, and many more in the United States.
 They can be accessed via the British Thematic Association or the American Topical Association, neither of which costs a lot to join.
-As far as cat stamps are concerned I don't think there's a group in the UK dedicated to them, but the Cats on Stamps Study Unit (COSSU) is an active group in America, with members worldwide and an excellent quarterly newsletter.
+As far as cat stamps are concerned I don't think there's a group in the UK dedicated to them, but the Cats on Stamps Study Unit (COSSU) is an active group in America, with members worldwide, a modest subscription and an excellent quarterly newsletter.
 There's also an online discussion group devoted to stamps featuring domestic and wild cats.

 What will you collect?

 Cancellations (postmarks) with cat pictures are fun, quite numerous and usually cheap to buy.
 Covers (envelopes) with cat stamps on them form an important part of my own collection; I especially look for postally used ones (commercial covers) that have been through the mail system.
 That's what stamps are for, after all, and I like to see that some of those 'pretty' stamps in my collection can actually be used on letters!
-First-day covers are something else again; they are specially produced and often the price you pay exceeds considerably what they are worth but they can include interesting cancellations and/or attractive cat pictures.
+First-day covers are something else again; they are specially produced and often the price you pay exceeds considerably what they're worth but they can include interesting cancellations and/or attractive cat pictures.
 Then there are maxicards, which are postcards with a picture complementing the stamp and having the cancelled stamp on the front.
 And there are various forms of postal stationery that sometimes have cat pictures on (airmail letter forms, prepaid envelopes and the like).
 Some of the French PAP ('prêt à poster') envelopes feature cat pictures.

 Finally, if you get really 'hooked' and have the funds, there are things like proofs ('progressive' proofs are especially interesting), essays and artwork.
 These are stages in the production of the finished stamp, and come onto the market from time to time although it helps to know where to look.
 There are a few errors that I know of on stamps showing cats.